cs340-20/news/README.md

    * Work on the project (instructor will not be present)

 # Class  (Feb 17)
    * Work on the project
+   * Last opportunity to fix gcp: [current results](https://github.com/cs340-20/students/blob/master/results.md)

 # Class  (Feb 14)
    * GCP assignment due